fastmcp-me/puppeteer-vision-mcp/README.md

-# Pupeeter Vision MCP Server
+# Puppeteer vision MCP Server

 This Model Context Protocol (MCP) server provides a tool for scraping webpages and converting them to markdown format using Puppeteer, Readability, and Turndown.
-It features AI-driven interaction capabilities (using vision) to handle cookies, captchas, and other interactive elements automatically.
+It features AI-driven interaction capabilities to handle cookies, captchas, and other interactive elements automatically.

 ## Features